 THE CLUB shall have an annual general meeting of its members.
-The Board of Directors shall determine the date, time and location of that meeting.
-Written noti fication by: mail, e-mail, newsletter, or posting at the playing fields of the Club to all Members shall be made at least thirty (30) days prior to the Annual General Meeting.
+The Board of Directors shall determine the date, time, and location of that meeting.
+Written noti fication to all Members by: mail, e-mail, newsletter, posting at the playing fields of the Club, or posting on the Club’s website shall be made at least thirty (30) days prior to the Annual General Meeting.

 5.6-2 Special Meetings

 The Board of Directors may call a special meeting of the membership at any such time, as the Board of Directors deems necessary.
-Written notice of the meeting by : mail, e-

-mail, newsletter, or posting at the playing fields of the Club must be given to all Members at least thirty (30) days in advance of the special meeting.
+Written notice of the meeting by : mail, e-mail, newsletter, posting at the playing fields of the Club, or posting on the Club’s website must be given to all Members at least thirty (30) days in advance of the special meeting.

 5.6-3 Quorum

-A quorum shall consist of the smaller, ten (10) Members or ten percent (10%) of the total number of Members.
+A quorum shall consist of the lesser of nine (9) Members or ten percent (10%) of the total number of Members.

-5.6-3 Majority Vote Requirement
+5.6-4 Majority Vote Requirement

 Action of the membership shall be by majority vote, unless otherwise provided by these bylaws.